RoxaneSegers/VPH-and-Documentation/README.md

-# myDocumentation
-Documentation on the VPH Ontology (draft)
+# The VPH Ontology and Documentation for Dutch Nursing Home Care

-This is the draft repository for the VPH Ontology and its publication in HTML using Widoco.
+This is the draft repository for the VPH Ontology and its publication in HTML using Widoco using GitHub pages.